yunapahk/props_pracitce_react/README.md

 <img src="https://i.imgur.com/XhKpkoR.png" width=300/>

-That didn't seem to work out as planned.
 It seems it outputs `props.title` and not the value

  <h5 className="card-title">props.title</h5>